Page last updated: May 19, 2022

 For more visual learners, watch Luka walk through getting set up with Crowdin.
 Alternatively, you can find the same steps in a written format in the next section.

 You will need to log in to your Crowdin account or sign up if you don’t already have one.
 All that is required to sign up is an e-mail account and password.

 Open the language you want to translate and find a document to work on

-The website content is divided into a number of documents and language versions.
+The website content is divided into a number of documents and content buckets.
 You can check the progress of each document on the right – if translation progress is below 100%, please contribute!